Our Treatment Approach

-Seminomas, which are the form of testicular cancer found most often, are very sensitive to radiation treatment.
+Seminomas, which are the form of testicular cancer found most often, are very sensitive to radiation therapy.
 In fact, the treatment dosage is only about one-third of that required for prostate cancer, and the treatment cycle is only two weeks.

 Radiation is performed after surgery to remove the testicle (orchiectomy).
 If the tumor was a seminoma, the oncologist may choose "watchful waiting" to see if the testicular cancer returns or use radiation to treat the lymph nodes along the spine, where the majority of recurrences are located.

 Even if testicular cancer comes back, it is still treatable with radiation or chemotherapy.
 Radiation treatment has an average recurrence rate of about 5%.
 Radiation also can be used after chemotherapy if any cancer remains.